 The I-64 to US 23 Ashland Connector Study resulted in a number of short-term and long-term recommendations to improve travel opportunities between I-64 and US 23 west of downtown Ashland.
+These recommendations include implementing nine short-term projects, widening US 60 to four lanes between the Coalton Interchange at I-64 and the KY 180 intersection, and building a new route between US 60 south of Rose Hill to US 23 west of downtown Ashland.
+These recommendations are shown on Figure 7-1.
 This chapter summarizes the recommendations from the study and provides some suggestions on direction for future study.